 This technique was first developed by James Blundell in 1825.
-The injection of blood from one person (donor) in to the circulatory system of another is called blood transfusion.
-It is done after proper matching of blood groups and the Rh factor.
+The injection of blood from one person (donor) into the circulatory system of another is called a blood transfusion.
+It is done after the proper matching of blood groups and the Rh factor.

-Is the force exerted by the blood beating against artery walls.
-The highest point in the pressure range is called systolic pressure (upper reading) and lowest point is called diastolic pressure (lower reading).
-It is measured by an instrument called sphygmomanometer.
+Blood Pressure is the force exerted by the blood beating against artery walls.
+The highest point in the pressure range is called systolic pressure (upper reading) and the lowest point is called diastolic pressure (lower reading).
+It is measured by an instrument called a sphygmomanometer.
 The diastolic pressure is always lower than the systolic pressure.
 The average systolic pressure of a healthy young man is about 120 mm Hg and the diastolic pressure is about 80 mm Hg that is, 120/80 is the normal blood pressure.
 High blood pressure is known as hypertension and low blood pressure is known as hypotension.

 Transport in Humans

-There is another system with the blood circulatory system for the transport in human beings is Lymphatic System.
-Lymph is the liquid which circulates and carries materials in the lymphatic system.
+There is another system with the blood circulatory system for transport in human beings is the Lymphatic System.
+Lymph is the liquid that circulates and carries materials in the lymphatic system.
 Thus, we can conclude that in Human beings, the various substances are transported through two liquids called ‘blood ‘and ‘lymph’.

-Haemolymph: Body fluid of arthropoda is a colourless made of plasma and haemocytes.
-It donot contain any respiratory pigment like cockroach.
+Haemolymph: Body fluid of Arthropoda is a colourless made of plasma and haemocytes.
+It do not contain any respiratory pigment like a cockroach.